I'm not concerned with your liking or disliking me - all I ask is that you respect me as a human being.”

 Tony Dungy is another man in sports who surely has borrowed a page from Jackie.

 Great work, FBL!

-Scott C. about 5 years ago from New Castle, Indiana
+Scott C. over 5 years ago from New Castle, Indiana

 I think this is such a great billboard

 Jane D. over 5 years ago from South Carolina

 I SAW JACKIE ROBINSON PLAY WHEN I WAS A KID.
 LAST WEEK, COMING HOME THROUGH THE PHILLY AIRPORT, I SAW THE DISPLAY.
 I ACTUALLY STOPPED TO ADMIRE THE POSTER, IT BROUGHT BACK THE MEMORIES OF JACKIE.
 THANKS.

 FRED S. over 5 years ago from HAMILTON, NJ

 Jackie Robinson is my favorite.
 I absolutely love this billboard.
 Knowing that you used him to represent character makes me totally believe in your organization.
 Well done!!